Global Head of Financial institutions

 - Solicitor, qualified in England & Wales

-- A new US$3bn specialty insurance carrier to be located in Bermuda and London on all aspects of its establishment, including its licencing application in Bermuda and London, and the conduct of its business globally, including post-Brexit in Europe.
+- A new US$3bn specialty insurance carrier to be located in Bermuda and London - on all aspects of its establishment, including its licensing application in Bermuda and London, and the conduct of its business globally, including post-Brexit in Europe.

 - A major US-based specialty insurance group - on its Brexit planning, including legal and regulatory advice on a multi-jurisdictional analysis of the future location of a new insurance carrier, the future target operating model including intra group arrangements, its arrangements with Lloyd's of London, arrangements with cover holders (including cover holders located in the US) and service companies, claims handling, conduct of business and other business arrangements.

 - XLRe - in connection with the £1.6bn restructuring of its European operations, including the Part VII Transfer of its entire non-life business to XLRe Ireland.